daisygunn/la-petite-traveller/README.md

 ![](docs/images/newsletter_sign_up_user_story.png)

 ### **Lighthouse**
 Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and its features.
-I achieved a low performance score initially, as you can see below:
+I achieved a low-performance score initially, as you can see below:

 ![](docs/images/first_lighthouse_report.png)

-I made concious effort to increase this by reducing image sizes on smaller screens using the 'srcset' and 'sizes' attributes & I also deffered any CSS or JS that wasn't required for the first paint.
+I made a conscious effort to increase this by reducing image sizes on smaller screens using the 'srcset' and 'sizes' attributes & I also deferred any CSS or JS that wasn't required for the first paint.
 Furthermore, I added the 'rel="noreferrer"' to all external links as this is considered best practice.

 I am very pleased to now hit above 90 for all scores: